Frances Carr, Countess of Somerset

-Frances Carr, Countess of Somerset (31 May 1590 – 23 August 1632), born Frances Howard, was an English noblewoman who was the central figure in a famous scandal and murder during the reign of King James I. She was found guilty but spared execution, and was eventually pardoned by the King and released from the Tower of London in early 1622.
+Frances Carr, Countess of Somerset (31 May 1590 – 23 August 1632), was an English noblewoman who was the central figure in a famous scandal and murder during the reign of King James I. She was found guilty but spared execution, and was eventually pardoned by the King and released from the Tower of London in early 1622.

 Family

-She was born Frances Howard, the daughter of Lord Thomas Howard (later 1st Earl of Suffolk), and his wife, the former Catherine Knyvet.
-Frances' father was the second son of Thomas Howard, 4th Duke of Norfolk, a wealthy and powerful nobleman during the late 16th and early 17th centuries, and Margaret Audley, Duchess of Norfolk.
+She was born Frances Howard, daughter of Lord Thomas Howard (later 1st Earl of Suffolk) and his wife, the former Catherine Knyvet.
+Frances's father was the second son of Thomas, the 4th Duke of Norfolk, a wealthy and powerful nobleman during the late 16th and early 17th centuries, and Margaret Audley, Duchess of Norfolk.
 Frances' maternal grandparents were Sir Henry Knyvet, of Charlton, Wiltshire, and Elizabeth Stumpe.

 Failed marriage

-Lady Frances Howard was married at the age of 14 to the 13-year-old Robert Devereux, 3rd Earl of Essex.
-The marriage was primarily a political union; they were separated after the wedding to prevent them from having intercourse, with the view that premature sex and pregnancy was to be avoided.
+Lady Frances Howard was married at the age of 14 to the 13-year-old Robert Devereux, 3rd Earl of Essex, the grandson of Francis Walsingham.
+The marriage was primarily a political union, and, due to their young ages, they did not live together.

-Essex went on a European tour (from 1607 to 1609), and when he returned Frances made every effort to avoid him.
+Her husband was then sent on a Grand Tour from 1607 to 1609, apparently without having consummated the marriage.
+When he returned, she made every effort to avoid him.
 He was at the time seriously ill with smallpox.
-She was at court and on 5 June 1610 danced as the "Nymph of Lee" representing the Essex River Lea in the masque Tethys' Festival.
+She was at court and, on 5 June 1610, danced as the "Nymph of Lee", representing the Essex River Lea in the masque Tethys' Festival.

 She had also fallen in love with Robert Carr, 1st Earl of Somerset.
 When she finally took the step of annulment, unable to legally represent herself, her father and her uncle, Henry Howard, Earl of Northampton, represented her and drew up the libel.
-The situation quickly attracted public attention, and was widely observed by those with "prurient minds".
+The situation quickly attracted public attention and was widely observed by those with "prurient minds".
 She claimed that she had made every attempt to be sexually compliant for her husband, and that, through no fault of her own, she was still a virgin.
 She was examined by ten matrons and two midwives who found her hymen intact.
 It was widely rumoured at the time that Sir Thomas Monson's daughter was a substitute, which is possible because she had requested to be veiled during the examination "for modesty's sake".

 The matter was a subject of mockery and ribald commentary throughout the court, including: